merenlab/anvio/anvio/docs/artifacts/quick-summary.md

-The output of %{anvi-quick-summary}s.
+The output of %(anvi-quick-summary)s.

-%{anvi-quick-summary}s summarizes read-recruitment statistics for a collection of bins across multiple samples.
+%(anvi-quick-summary)s summarizes read-recruitment statistics for a collection of bins across multiple samples.
 It produces long format output in which each row contains the (weighted) average statistics of a bin in a sample.
 Each statistic is summarized in a different column of the file.

 Here is an example output file from this program, summarizing detection and mean_coverage_Q2Q3 data for 3 bins across multiple samples: